foongming/foongming/README.md

 ### Selected projects
 **Web apps**
 - [Hit the Jackpot!
-(IT5007)](https://github.com/foongming/IT5007Project) — Real-time map view of HDB listings with historical transaction trends
+(IT5007 - A)](https://github.com/foongming/IT5007Project) — Real-time map view of HDB listings with historical transaction trends
-- LightningCAT — Map-first ActiveSG-style web app with AI recommendations
+- LightningCAT (CS5224 - A-) — Map-first ActiveSG-style web app with AI recommendations

 **AI / LLM**
 - [Endomondo Dataset Exploration (IT5100F - A+)](https://foongming.github.io/it5100f/IT5100F.html) — EDA, PCA, and exercise prediction using only 60s of data